NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
   * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
 We recommend 32GB SD cards due to overall lowest cost (smaller SD cards actually becoming _more_ expensive).
-* Many various graphical displays have an additional `DC` (or `RS`) pin, which is required to be connected to any digital pin in addition to its `CS` pin.
+* Many various graphical displays may have an additional `DC` (or `RS`) pin, which is required to be connected to any open digital pin in addition to its `CS` pin.
-  * There is also an additional `Reset` pin for many of these, but is optional.
+  * There is often an additional `Reset` (or `RST`) pin that needs either wired to an open digital pin for MCU control, otherwise typically will need hard-tied to a HIGH signal (such as that from `Vcc`) in order for the display to function/turn-on.
+  * There is also often an additional `LED` (or `BL`) pin that controls the backlight that can be either optionally wired to an open digital or analog pin for MCU control, otherwise can be hard-tied typically to a HIGH signal (such as that from `Vcc`) in order to stay always-on, or simply left disconnected for device default.

 SPI Devices Supported: SD card modules, NMEA GPS modules, 200x200+ OLED displays, 320x240+ LCD/TFT gfx displays, XPT2046 touchscreens